EMBÍ·NET

 01

 Embí is credited among the founders of clinical research informatics — the discipline that uses electronic health records and health data to make biomedical research faster, broader, and more rigorous.
-His early studies of EHR-based clinical trial recruitment and of computerized clinical documentation became widely cited reference points for the field.
+His early studies of EHR-based clinical trial recruitment and of computerized clinical documentation became widely cited reference points for the field, helping make real-world health data a foundation for evidence generation, discovery, and translation.

 02